Your Ultimate Guide to Greenville's 13 Breweries (and 6 More on the Way!)

 The Southern Growl Beer Company

-With 60 constantly-changing craft beers on tap and some of the most Insta-worthy food to salivate over (which also changes every eight weeks), this Greer hot-spot will be opening its own brewery (BREWERY OPENING IN 2020)—with four times the amount of indoor space + awesome lawn/outdoor space for fun events.
+With 60 constantly-changing craft beers on tap and some of the most Insta-worthy food to salivate over (which also changes every eight weeks), this Greer hot-spot will be opening its own brewery (BREWERY OPENING IN FALL 2019) in addition to its gastropub—with four times the amount of indoor space + awesome lawn/outdoor space for fun events.

 Current: 6 S. Buncombe Rd., Greer